Beliavsky/Fortran-Tools/README.md

 [HPCToolkit](http://hpctoolkit.org/): integrated suite of tools for measurement and analysis of program performance on computers ranging from multicore desktop systems to the nation's largest supercomputers.
 By using statistical sampling of timers and hardware performance counters, HPCToolkit collects accurate measurements of a program's work, resource consumption, and inefficiency and attributes them to the full calling context in which they occur.

+[malt](https://github.com/memtt/malt): MALloc Tracker to find where and how memory is allocated in C/C++/Fortran applications

 [Reference-Counter](https://github.com/sourceryinstitute/reference-counter): extensible, object-oriented reference-counting utility for Fortran, described in Rouson, Morris & Xia (2012) [This Isn't Your Parents' Fortran: Managing C++ Objects with Modern Fortran.](https://ieeexplore.ieee.org/document/6159199) Computing in Science & Engineering 14(2), 46-54.

 [timemory](https://github.com/NERSC/timemory): performance measurement and analyis package with modular and reusable components which can be used to adapt to any existing C/C++ performance measurement and analysis API and is arbitrarily extendable by users within their application, from NERSC